-Sarah is a Counselor in Training who will earn her Master’s in Counseling degree from Webster University in May 2020.
+Sarah is a Counselor in Training who earned her Master’s in Counseling degree from Webster University.
 Sarah is half Omani and half American, and moved to St. Louis in 2011 to further her education and reconnect with her mother’s culture.
 She is currently under the clinical supervision of Amanda Fondow, MA, LPC, R-DMT.

 With trained experience as a professional Crisis Helpline Advocate in the intimate partner and sexual violence field, Sarah understands that life can oftentimes be challenging, distressing, overwhelming, painful, and out of our control.
 At times, we tend to learn the hard way that these elements of life are non-negotiable.
 What is negotiable though, is the mindset and stories we choose to tell ourselves to make sense of all the noise and chaos within us.
 With the help of a therapist, such as Sarah, clients are able to create and facilitate positive growth and change, and get one step closer to where they want to be.